GuillaumeOj/HelpMacGyver/readme.md

 This game is a project from OpenClassrooms: https://openclassrooms.com/fr/projects/156/assignment

+# How it works ?
+It's the simple game you can play.
+You run **main.py** and use your arrows key to move Macgyver.
+You have to pick all items before reaching the maze's exit, otherwise you will die.

+# How to insall it ?
+Section underwritting

 # ToDo list
 ## Maze
 - [x] Create a first level in a ".txt" file